 I haven’t been much further than my home city of Bradford here in England in 2019 yet, but that hasn’t stopped me taking photos.
 The light here this time of year isn’t conducive to minimalism, so I’ve been using the time to build up my New Topographics collection.
 More of my Yorkshire Topographics collection can be found in my sales gallery here

 During a recent business trip to Miami.
 Florida, I was lucky enough to get some free time.
 However, rather than head to the beach or the everglades, in typical style I chose the local industrial estates for my rest and relaxation.
-For more of my photographic musings in Miami, please click here
+For more of my photographic musings in the USA, please click here

 I am coming to the end of a 5 day visit to Joao Pessoa in Brazil.
 Although it is a working visit, I have been able to find some time to get out and about with my camera.
 During my stay, my inspiration for photography has come from the long stretches of golden sandy beaches, and true to my minimalist self, I found just the shot I was looking for!